engagepy/hf_img_analysis_captioning/README.md

 # Image Analysis and Captioning for Instagram

-## Using HuggingFace's `transformers` library to generate captions for
+## Using HuggingFace's `transformers` library to do:

 - Image Analysis
-- Instagram posts
+- Generate captions Social Media
+- Save as audo file `.wav`

 ## Installation